top of page

 THE ONLY THING TO FEAR IS IRRATIONAL FEAR

 However, that’s never the end of the conversation.
 Discussing nuclear energy with any layperson almost inevitably raises thoughts and questions around safety.
 For many people the problem of nuclear waste and the tragedies at Chernobyl and Fukushima are indelible, even if most folks have no specific numbers to throw out or a crisp academic references to back up their concerns.
-Negative associations are so embedded in the culture and language at this point that many are turned off the prospects for nuclear power with little or no further consideration.
-Of course, Chernobyl being synonymous with multidimensional incompetence and catastrophe, reservations are perfectly understandable, even if you feel they're irrational in the 21st century.
+Negative associations are effectively embedded in the culture and language at this point.
+Many are turned off the prospects for nuclear power with little or no further consideration.
+Of course, Chernobyl being synonymous with multidimensional incompetence and catastrophe, reservations are perfectly understandable, even if you feel they may be irrational here in the 21st century.

 On the other side, any discussion of risk with nuclear proponents elicits instant consternation, as though you’re a flat-Earther trying to discuss topology with a geophysicist or astronaut.
-Just to mention Chernobyl or Fukushima tells them you have a childish radiophobia induced by some combination of environmental and media sensationalism or, perhaps, just your own blinding ignorance.
+Just to mention Chernobyl or Fukushima tells them you have a childish radiophobia induced by some combination of environmentalist and media sensationalism or, perhaps, just your own blinding ignorance.
 This is because nuclear energy proponents, at least those I’ve read and spoken to, almost unanimously consider Chernobyl to have happened back in the dark ages of nuclear energy.
-As such, bringing this up in the modern age is seen as preposterous like comparing a Ford model T to the Tesla model X. Fukushima, on the other hand, is said to have resulted from an unprecedented set of natural disasters; making it closer to an act of God than something foreseeable or preventable.
+As such, bringing this up in the modern era is seen as preposterous like comparing a Ford model T to the Tesla model X. Fukushima, on the other hand, is said to have resulted from an unprecedented set of natural disasters; making it closer to an act of God than something foreseeable or preventable or a flaw in the technology.
 All of this is stated as irrefutable.
 Some folks go further, so far as to deny virtually any concerns with nuclear power or any related injuries or deaths of any kind.
-Others argue that claims are merely wildly overstated and that, at Chernobyl, say, the official Soviet fatality count of 31 is complete and robust.
+Others argue that claims are merely wildly overstated and that, at Chernobyl, say, the official Soviet fatality body-count of 31 is complete and robust.

 If you haven’t engaged in these discussions, you may think the above are ridiculous outlier positions, not ones held or forwarded by serious people.
 Sadly, they are not.
 In fact, I read an article published just now by respected Canadian independent journalist, author, historian, and professor Gwynne Dyre.
 He's a serious person who does serious work.
 In discussing the tragedy of the present decommissioning of German nuclear plants, Dyre argues for the safety of nuclear power by stating that “...nobody at all died at the Fukushima Daiichi plant in 2011 (although 20,000 died as a result of the magnitude 9.0 sub-sea quake and the tsunami that devastated the city).”
 Bold.